 Notes on the Recipe, Tips and Tricks

 This recipe uses equal amounts of rice flour and tapioca starch.
 If you would like chewier noodles, increase the tapioca starch and use 1 1/4 cups to 3/4 cups rice flour.

 Be sure to use boiling water.
 The boiling water is needed to cook the rice flour and tapioca starch and activate the elasticity in the dough.
 If you are not able to stretch the dough or it’s breaking off in chunks, the water was not hot enough.
-This means when you run the dough through the potato ricer, the noodles will be broken into little bits instead of forming into long strands.
+This means when you run the dough through the potato ricer, the noodles break into little bits instead of forming into long strands.
 If this happens, microwave the dough for 1-2 minutes on High and see if that improves the elasticity.

 If you’re rolling out the dough and cutting the noodles by hand, reduce the amount of boiling water to 7 oz instead of 1 cup.
 This makes the dough drier and easy to roll.
 Be sure to coat your work surface and rolling pin with rice flour when working with the dough to keep it from sticking.

 These fresh noodles are best if consumed within 5 days.
 To reheat, spread out on a plate and microwave on Low for 1 minute.
 Optionally, dunk in boiling water for 15 seconds and then drain.
 If using the noodles in a soup, you can also drop them directly into the broth and warm them up that way.

 Click the link to see product information for the my potato ricer.
 There are lots of comparable products but I like this one the best because it’s light-weight, easy to use and inexpensive.